Mukondeleli/WebDriverIO_Cucumber_TS/README.md

 #Run Tests
-first run the following command on terminal - npm install To run on local machine, run the following command on terminal - npm run test:local To run lambdatest, run the following command on terminal - npm run test:lambdatest
+first run the following command on terminal - npm install To run on local machine, run the following command on terminal - npm run test:local To run lambdatest, run the following command on terminal - npm run test:lambdatest  - use your own credentials and add the to .env

 #Improvements
 Include video recording during execution